xingchenshanyao/VoxelNeXt/09_Pipeling_docking02.md

 def post_process_coords(corner_coords: List,
                         imsize: Tuple[int, int] = (1600, 900)) -> Union[Tuple[float, float, float, float], None]:
-    """
-    Get the intersection of the convex hull of the reprojected bbox corners and the image canvas, return None if no intersection.
-    :param corner_coords: Corner coordinates of reprojected bounding box.
-    :param imsize: Size of the image canvas.
-    :return: Intersection of the convex hull of the 2D box corners and the image canvas.
-    """
     polygon_from_2d_box = MultiPoint(corner_coords).convex_hull
     img_canvas = box(0, 0, imsize[0], imsize[1])